isomerpages/dis-dotc/_our-products/Products/Trackr.md

 </blockquote>
 <p>Trackr is engineered for efficient management of activities and attendance.
-Users can easily log in with Singpass to add or edit records, and the platform automatically updates metrics based on these entries.
-This automation enhances accountability and enables precise monitoring of participation with minimal manual input.</p>
+Users can easily log in with Singpass to add or edit records, and the platform automatically updates metrics based on these entries.</p>
 <p></p>
 <p></p>
 <div class="isomer-image-wrapper">